Students, staff visit Apalachee High School during open house before official return

 Apalachee High School was the site of a mass shooting on Sept.
 4. During the shooting, two 14-year-old students and two teachers were killed, and nine others were injured.
 A 14-year-old student, Colt Gray, has been charged with their murders.
 Additionally, his father, Colin Gray, has been arrested for purchasing the gun used in the mass shooting for his son, despite knowing the teenager was troubled.

-The open house is being held to give students and staff an opportunity to tour the school before classes officially resume on Tuesday.
+The open house was held to give students and staff an opportunity to tour the school before classes officially resume on Tuesday.
 It also provides a chance for students and staff to reconnect.

 Some students, parents, and staff have expressed concerns about returning to the high school and have formed a group called Change for Chee.
 The group started a petition asking the school district to implement safety measures such as metal detectors and clear bags only.